 Market risks arising from trading portfolios are measured by the Bank as per "standard" and "value at risk (VaR)" methods.
 The measurements as per the standard method are performed on a monthly basis, and taken into consideration in the calculation of capital adequacy.
 Whereas, the measurements as per VaR method are performed on a daily basis.
 The Bank takes the historical VaR results as the basis for the internal management of market risk and limit setting.
 In the VaR calculation, two years historical market data set is used, and 99% confidence interval and one-day holding period (10 days for regulatory capital calculation) are taken into account.
 In order to test the reliability of the VaR model, back tests are performed.
 Stress tests and scenario analysis are also applied in order to reflect the effects of prospective severe market fluctuations in the VaR calculations.
 VaR model has been validated yearly in the periodic validation framework.
-Beside the VaR limit, sensitivity limits on risk factors, economic capital and stop-loss limits approved by the Board of Directors for trading portfolio are also applied in order to limit the market risks.

-Notes to Consolidated Financial Statements As of and for the Year Ended 31 December 2018 (Currency: Thousands of Turkish Lira (TL))
+Notes to Consolidated Financial Statements As of and for the Three-Month Period Ended 31 March 2019 (Currency: Thousands of Turkish Lira (TL))